What is “Home Care” and how does it differ from “Home Healthcare”?

 How are your caregivers selected?

 Applicants undergo a series of interviews, background checks and skills assessment.
 To keep their skills sharp and their healthcare training updated, we regularly conduct evaluations with our staff.
-We also schedule training sessions and coaching conferences.
+We also schedule trainings and coaching conferences.

 Before I choose a caregiver, can I meet with them first?